Have you ever heard of Pepero Day in Korea? You may have encountered this Korean snack, but there’s actually a day to

 Is Pepero Day Single Day?

-Pepero Day is an unofficial holiday that everyone can celebrate in Korea, regardless of one’s relationship status.
 Coincidentally, Pepero Day is celebrated on the same day as Singles’ Day in China.
 However, these are not the same holidays and are also celebrated differently.
-Singles’ Day or 11/11 Day in China is a day dedicated to shopping for people not in a relationship or singles.
+Singles’ Day, or 11/11 Day in China, is a day dedicated to shopping for people not in a relationship or singles.

 What is Pepero?

-Pepero is a Korean food snack was manufactured by Lotte Confectionery Corporation in Korea.
-Besides the original Pepero, which is the milk chocolate flavor, many other flavors have also emerged for these biscuit sticks, and each new year another one seems to pop up.
+Pepero is a Korean food snack manufactured by Lotte Confectionery Corporation in Korea.
+Besides the original Pepero, which is the milk chocolate flavor, many other flavors have also emerged for these biscuit sticks, and each new year, another one seems to pop up.

 What do Pepero sticks look like?

 Peperos are tall and thin biscuit-like sticks with the outer layer covered in chocolate.
 The opposite end of a Pepero stick is left exposed and not coated with chocolate so that the person eating it may easily handle it.
 A box of Pepero contains 10 sticks.

-Some popular Pepero flavors are the following: Pepero almond, green tea, cookies & cream, white chocolate, and dark chocolate.
+Some popular Pepero flavors are the following: green tea, cookies & cream, white chocolate, dark chocolate, and almond Pepero.
 If you prefer other Pepero flavors, they also have mint chocolate, blueberry yogurt, Yakult yoghurt, and strawberry almond.
 Even different flavors like peanut butter, tiramisu cheese, and cheddar cheese exist for Pepero now!

 Not all pepero sticks are coated with chocolate or some other flavor.
 Some peperos have chocolate filling instead of a coating, some have two different coating flavors, and other peperos are “super-sized.”
 Shortly put, there is a pepero to love for everyone in the world!